jacob-mennell/azureApMorgan/README.md

 A trigger has been created in ADF to execute the pipeline when a new .csv file is added to the storage container.

-Trigger Parameters
+#####  Trigger Parameters
+A trigger has been created in ADF to execute the pipeline when a new .csv file is added to the storage container.

 FileName = @triggerBody().fileName

 Azure Databricks Parameters (read file from the trigger) FileName @pipeline().parameters.fileName

-# get the file name from the adf (first cell of .ipynb notebook)
-fileName = dbutils.widgets.get('fileName')
+get the file name from the adf (first cell of .ipynb notebook) fileName = dbutils.widgets.get('fileName')

 The above ensures the Databricks cluster reads the FileName from the storage container dynamically through the ADF pipeline.